Xicomecoatl: Aztec attack on the Totonacs and Spaniards

 Earlier, Escalante had been ordered to protect Veracruz and the rest of the allied Totonac regions from any danger.

 The battle went as follows, according to Díaz: the attack occurred as the result of the rebellion against Moctezuma that had begun earlier.
 Qualpopoca, a tribute collector of Nautla, a Totonac province under the rule of the empire referred to as Almería by the Spaniards, ordered for the Totonacs of Tuxpan to give tribute to Moctezuma, but they refused to do so, arguing they had been told by Cortés that Moctezuma did not have an issue with the lack of tributes.
 Qualpopoca was angered by this response, and began to send threats to the people of the region, claiming that they would destroy their city and kill everyone if they did not obey.
 Escalante eventually received the news of the recent threats on his allies, so he decided to send a group of messengers to tell him that Moctezuma was not bothered by the lack of tributes, and the issue could be solved without violence.
 However, Qualpopoca did not listen to this argument, and challenged Escalante to a battle.

 According to Cortés, Escalante sent four messengers specifically.
 Two of them died and the other two disappeared.
 He claimed that Qualpopoca had killed them all and then made it look like an accident.

 Escalante prepared for the attack with two cannons, two arquebuses, three crossbows, 40 Spaniards and about 2,000 Totonacs.
 They eventually found Qualpopoca and his troops sacking a city.
-Escalante quickly was overwhelmed by Qualpopoca's force, after most of the Totonacs soldiers he had brought ran away in fear of the Mexica, after they began to shoot arrows at them, leaving the Spanish mostly alone in the fight.
-Escalante attempted to use all the gunpowder he had by firing from the arquebuses and cannons as much as possible in an attempt to scare the Mexica away.
+Escalante quickly was overwhelmed by Qualpopoca's force, after most of the Totonacs soldiers he had brought ran away in fear of the Aztecs, after they began to shoot arrows at them, leaving the Spaniards mostly alone in the fight.
+Escalante attempted to use all the gunpowder he had by firing from the arquebuses and cannons as much as possible in an attempt to scare the Aztecs away.
 Eventually, Escalante managed to get to Almería, where he burned down the town.
-However, by this time, his forces had been severely weakened; he had been fatally wounded during the fight, he was beginning to run out of gunpowder, a horse had been killed and one of his soldiers, Argüello de León, was captured by the Mexica and was later beheaded for sacrifice.
+However, by this time, his forces had been severely weakened; he had been fatally wounded during the fight, he was beginning to run out of gunpowder, a horse had been killed and one of his soldiers, Argüello de León, was captured by the Aztecs and was later beheaded for sacrifice.
 Escalante returned to Veracruz, where he and six wounded Spanish soldiers died shortly after.